eventphone/hotline/README.md

 - [corona.tcl](hotline/corona.tcl) - the latest version of the gemeinschaft.online hotline
   - ask for zipcode (via DTMF)
   - ask for topic (via DTMF)
-  - send HTTP API Request containing caller number, zip code and topic to REST Endpoint
+  - send HTTP API Request with caller number, zip code and topic to REST Endpoint
   - if anything goes wrong save the request to the filesystem for manual inspection
 - [corona.py](hotline/corona.py) - python version of the gemeinschaft.online hotline
 - [api.tcl](hotline/api.tcl) - minimal HTTP API Example, which sends the caller number to an HTTP endpoint and plays success or failed messages